adityaujwal/aditya-resume/content/authors/admin/_index.md

 ---

 I am a high school senior at JPHS Jaipur.
 My majors are Math, Physics, Chemistry, English and Physical Education .
 I love programming and am the founder revitalized  Information Technology Club at JPHS .
-I like reading and you can see some of my recommendations [here](https://www.goodreads.com/review/list/154343613?ref=nav_mybooks).
+I like reading, you can see some of my recommendations [GoodReads](https://www.goodreads.com/review/list/154343613?ref=nav_mybooks) here.
 I enjoy hitting the shuttlecock and am a member of the school Badminton team.